KLay: Accelerating Arithmetic Circuits for Neurosymbolic AI: Arithmetic Circuits and Neurosymbolic AI

 While probabilistic inference on d-DNNF circuits has linear time complexity, transforming a NNF circuit into d-DNNF is \#P-hard~\citep{valiant1979complexity}.
 However, once the d-DNNF structure is obtained we can re-evaluate the circuit with different probabilities for the Boolean variables in the leaves.
 This approach has been very successful in probabilistic inference for a variety of models such as Bayesian networks~\citep{chavira2008probabilistic} and more general probabilistic programs~\citep{fierens2015inference}.

 This compile once and evaluate often paradigm has also gained traction in neurosymbolic systems~\citep{manhaeve2018deepproblog,ahmed2022semantic,desmet2023neural}.
 The high-level idea behind these approaches is to compile the symbolic knowledge once into an arithmetic circuit and let a neural network predict the probabilities to be fed into the arithmetic circuit.
 Given that the arithmetic circuit consists only of sum and product operations, the resulting computation graph (neural network + arithmetic circuit) is end-to-end differentiable and the parameters can be optimized using standard gradient descent methods.
 Furthermore, as gradient descent is an iterative method, the circuit (and its gradient) needs to be evaluated repeatedly.
 This yields a convenient return on investment for the initial expensive knowledge compilation step, which now amortizes over multiple evaluations.
+Appendix~\ref{app:nesy_example} explains in more detail how neural networks and circuits can be used together on a simple example.

-As discussed in the introduction, arithmetic circuits currently hinder the efficient application of neurosymbolic methods as these circuits are not well-suited to modern AI accelerators.
+As discussed in the introduction, arithmetic circuits currently hinder the efficient application of neurosymbolic methods as these circuits are not well-suited to be evaluated as parallel tensor operations.
 As a matter of fact, the standard way to evaluate an arithmetic circuit in a neurosymbolic context is to naively evaluate every node one by one \citep{manhaeve2018deepproblog,ahmed2022pylon,ahmed2022semantic} using a naive traversal of the arithmetic circuit.
 Although this naive traversal of the circuit allows for a certain degree of data parallelism, it fails to fully utilize the capacity of modern GPUs.
 Consequently, many existing frameworks in practice just evaluate the entire computation graph on the CPU ~\citep{manhaeve2018deepproblog,ahmed2022semantic}.